ch4mpy/spring-addons/samples/webmvc-jwt-default/README.md

 Source code contains unit and integration testing for all access control rules.
 This covers `@Controller` off course, but also `@Service` and `@Repository` (the later two being impossible with OAuth2 and just `spring-security-test`).
 Make sure you give it an eye.

 ## 6. Conclusion
-In this sample, we used `spring-addons-webmvc-jwt-resource-server`, a thin wrapper around `spring-boot-starter-oauth2-resource-server`, to configure a servlet (WebMVC) Spring Boot 3 resource server using possibly only application properties with:
+In this sample, we used `spring-addons-starter-oidc`, in addition to `spring-boot-starter-oauth2-resource-server`, to configure a servlet (WebMVC) Spring Boot 3 resource server using possibly only application properties with:
 - stateless session management
 - disabled CSRF (because of disabled sessions)
 - fine-grained CORS configuration (and we could easily change the allowed origins when deploying to new environments)